Created in partnership with the Helpdesk on Business & Human Rights

 ILO Conventions

-The ILO has adopted more than 40 standards specifically dealing with occupational safety and health, as well as over 40 Codes of Practice that address OSH across a range of industries.
-Key instruments on occupational safety and health include the following:
+Additionally, the ILO has adopted more than 40 standards specifically dealing with occupational safety and health, as well as over 40 Codes of Practice that address OSH across a range of industries.
+Other key instruments on occupational safety and health include the following:

 Businesses can look to conventions relevant to their industry for guidance on what countries that ratified these conventions should be implementing, and what would be expected of businesses.
 Businesses can also consult ILO Codes of Practice specific to different industries, for example: